xiyuanbao/kgb/content/authors/jnaliboff/_index.md

 # Organizations/Affiliations
 organizations:
-- name: New Mexico Institute of Mining and Technology,
+- name: New Mexico Institute of Mining and Technology
   url: "https://www.nmt.edu/academics/ees/index.php"

 # Short bio (displayed in user profile at end of posts)